vigor-nf/vigor/README.md

 - `bench`: Benchmarking scripts, used by the benchmarking make targets
 - `codegen`: Code generators, used as part of the Vigor build process
 - `doc`: Documentation files
-- `grub.cfg`, `linker.ld`, `pxe-boot.sh`: DSOS-related files
+- `grub.cfg`, `linker.ld`, `pxe-boot.sh`: NFOS-related files
-- `libvig`: The libVig folder, containing `verified` code, `models`, and the DSOS `kernel`
+- `libvig`: The libVig folder, containing `verified` code, `models`, and the NFOS `kernel`
 - `nf.{h,c}`, `nf-util.{h,c}`, `nf-log.h`: Skeleton code for Vigor NFs
 - `setup*`: Setup script and related files
 - `template`: Template for new Vigor NFs (see "Create your own Vigor NF" above)
 - `validator`: The Vigor Validator

-# Using the DSOS
+# Using the NFOS

-Vigor includes a Domain-Specific Operating System (DSOS) that is simple enough to be symbolically executed, besides trusted boot code.
+Vigor includes a NF OS that is simple enough to be symbolically executed, besides trusted boot code.

-You can run DSOS either in a virtual machine, using qemu, or on bare metal, using PXE boot.
+You can run NFOS either in a virtual machine, using qemu, or on bare metal, using PXE boot.

-Note, that as DSOS can not read cmdline arguments, all the NF arguments are compiled into the image during the build.
+Note, that as NFOS can not read cmdline arguments, all the NF arguments are compiled into the image during the build.
 You can set the NF arguments in the respective NF Makefile.

-## Running the DSOS in a VM
+## Running the NFOS in a VM

-In order to run the DSOS inside a virtual machine, you need your kernel allow direct device access through VFIO.
+In order to run the NFOS inside a virtual machine, you need your kernel allow direct device access through VFIO.
 For that you need to pass `intel_iommu=on iommu=pt` to your linux kernel in the command line arguments in your bootloader.

 Further, you need to load the vfio-pci module to forward your NICs to the VM with ;